Java licensing

 Tone progression:

-Early communications (soft audit) have a helpful tone: “We’d like to ensure you’re correctly licensed and help you avoid any issues.”
-Oracle often references the importance of security updates and may imply that unlicensed Java use is a security risk they can help resolve by getting you properly licensed.
+Oracle often emphasizes the importance of security updates and may suggest that unlicensed Java use poses a security risk that they can help resolve by getting you properly licensed.

 They might maintain a cordial tone throughout the soft audit if you engage cooperatively.
 However, the tone can harden if you delay or contest their assertions.
 Phrases like “non-compliance” and references to contractual obligations might start appearing.